 As it happens, the circumstances were similar.
 Lutz saved thousands of Jews from the Holocaust and the Kisvárda statue commemorates the ghetto into which local Jews were forced before being sent to Auschwitz.

 There is still a Jewish community in Budapest – and in the area around the Lutz monument and the Great Synagogue, it’s chic to eat in Jewish-style restaurants – but there are no Jews in Kisvárda.
-A few returned after the Holocaust but they left in 1956.
+It was in the Maramures region, the centre of Hassidic Hungary.
+A few Jews returned after the Holocaust but they left in 1956.
+Their descendants probably live in Williamsburg now.

 The Kisvárda town council features the Abraham and Isaac statue Touch prominently on its website.
 But in 2009 the figure of Isaac was taken, as the Hungarian website Köztérkép, which helpfully maps public art, explained: